Joseph Mason Cox: Physician

 Joseph Cox published a book in 1804 which described his experiences in treating mental patients as both a madhouse keeper and a psychiatric consultant.
 The title page of the book reads Practical Observations on Insanity in which some suggestions are offered towards an Improved Mode of Treating Diseases of the Mind, and Some Rules Proposed which it is hoped may lead to a more Humane and successful Method of Cure.
 To which are subjoined, Remarks on Medical Jurisprudence as connected with Disease Intellect.
-The book had two subsequent editions in 1811 and 1813, and was published in France, Germany, and the United States.
+The book had subsequent editions in 1806, 1811 and 1813, and was published in France, Germany and the United States.

 The book begins with a description of a maniacal attack, which set forth Cox’s ideas as to the possible causes of insanity.
 Cox believed that kind and gentle management of lunatics was important but he did not eschew coercive measures such as using the straitjacket when necessary.
 He concluded that patient history taking and patient treatment should be individualized.
 He described the uses of hydrotherapy in both mania and melancholia, which he believed to be manifestations of the same illness.
 He warned of the dangers of patients harming themselves.
 He provided detailed descriptions of the various medications used, especially digitalis as an anti-maniacal remedy.
 Cox conveyed his ideas about protecting people from coercion into asylums and described how a physician must examine an individual before issuing a certificate of lunacy.
 His ideas on patients’ treatment were in keeping with other physicians at the time.

 Cox introduced a new treatment called swinging to effect change in blood flow in the head and body, a practice that had been advocated by Erasmus Darwin (1731-1802), a physician and naturalist.
 The patient was suspended in a chair or bed and swung in an oscillatory or circular manner at varying tempos.
 Nausea, vomiting, and convulsions were produced but often refreshing sleep followed.